kean/Formatting/README.md

 # Formatting

-An example code for [https://kean.blog/post/formatted-strings].
+An example code for [kean.blog: Formatted Localizable Strings](https://kean.blog/post/formatted-strings).
 Demonstrates how to implement basic string formatting using XML tags.

 ```swift
 let input = "M1 delivers up to <b>2.8x faster</b> processing performance than the <a href='%@'>previous generation.</a>"